mandylr/TidyDataCourseProject/README.md

 ```{r}
     data$Activity <- act[data$Activity]
 ```

-        - where act is the list of activity names where act[n] corresponds to the name of activity n
+    - Where act is the list of activity names where act[n] corresponds to the name of activity n

 5. Order the data by subject # (1:30)
     - via the order() function